Analysis | All About PFAS, the ‘Forever Chemicals’ That US and EU Are Targeting

 6. What lawsuits have PFAS generated?

 More than 15 state attorneys general have joined lawsuits against 3M and other companies over PFAS in firefighting foams.
 Class-action suits also allege that 3M, Honeywell International, Georgia-Pacific LLC, DuPont, Chemours and other companies improperly disposed of the chemicals, leading to personal injury and loss of property values.
-Chemours and DuPont are part of a provisional settlement to pay $1.2 billion to settle claims about PFAS in public drinking water.
+Chemours, DuPont and Corteva Inc. have reached a provisional settlement to pay $1.2 billion to settle claims about PFAS in public drinking water.
 3M agreed to pay as much as $12.5 billion to settle similar claims.
 In June, a US unit of Belgium-based Solvay SA agreed to pay New Jersey’s environmental regulator $75 million in damages and $100 million to fund remediation projects in a PFAS-related case.

 7. What’s the US plan to contain PFAS?